-The practice was open between 8.00am and 6.00pm Monday to Friday.
-Appointments were from 8.10am to 5.00pm daily for a GP and from 9.00am to 5.30pm for a nurse practitioner or practice nurse.
-Extended surgery hours were offered at the following times on Mondays between 6.30pm and 8.00pm and Monday, Tuesday and Wednesday mornings between 7.00am and 8.00am.
-There were pre-bookable appointments that could be booked up to six weeks in advance; urgent appointments were also available for people that needed them.
+The practice was open between 8am and 6pm Monday to Friday.
+Appointments were between these times daily.
+Extended surgery hours were offered at the following times

+7am to 8am week days except Wednesdays.
+In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.

-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was above local and national averages.

-- 86% of patients were satisfied with the practice's opening hours compared to the CCG average of 79% and national average of 75%. - 80% patients said they could get through easily to the surgery by phone compared to the CCG average of 77% and national average of 73%. - 82% patients described their experience of making an appointment as good compared to the CCG average of 76% and national average of 73%.
+- 79% of patients were satisfied with the practice's opening hours compared to the CCG average of 76% and national average of 75%. - 88% patients said they could get through easily to the surgery by phone (CCG average 73%, national average 73%). - 72% patients said they always or almost always see or speak to the GP they prefer (CCG average 62%, national average 60%).